BrittanyPotter/PersonalDatasetProject/README.md

 ---
 ## Data Process

-When looking through data sets the open policing data from stanford really stuck out.
-They have multiple data files from many different cities in the United states.
-For this Assignment I chose Littlerock Arkansas because it was a manageable size and had information that I was interested in. https://openpolicing.stanford.edu/data/
+When looking through data sets the open policing data from Stanford University stuck out.
+They have multiple data files from many different cities in the United States.
+For this Assignment I chose Littlerock Arkansas because it was a manageable size and had information that I was interested in.
+When looking through the data I found that there were ages missing, so I decided to discard those rows. https://openpolicing.stanford.edu/data/

 ---
 ## Visualization

 This hisogram shows the distribution of ages.
+Its interest

 ![image](https://user-images.githubusercontent.com/91351877/144724818-7b460bfc-492c-417e-b692-28e761858034.png)
 ---